danyaalh123/AXD-Parametric-Speaker-Installation/System Design.md

 Transitioning to direct analog sampling via Arduino's ADC improved system latency and audio responsiveness significantly.
 ADC readings directly controlled PWM modulation, simplifying signal flow and maximizing system efficiency.

 ### ADC and Signal Processing
 The Nyquist-Shannon sampling theorem was applied, ensuring a sampling frequency at least twice the highest audible frequency intended for reproduction.
 Sampling at 9.6 kHz provided a theoretical bandwidth sufficient for clear speech and moderate-quality audio reproduction.
+The Nyquist theorem states that to accurately reconstruct a sampled audio signal, the sampling frequency must be at least twice the highest frequency of the audio signal.
+Given a sampling frequency of approximately 9.6 kHz, the Arduino is theoretically capable of accurately capturing audio signals up to approximately 4.8 kHz, sufficient for typical speech and basic audio fidelity.
+This was used by a lowpass filter in the MAX Crossover to improve quality.

 Advanced filtering methods tested include exponential moving average (EMA), moving average, median, and FIR filters.
 However, direct ADC-to-PWM mapping offered superior performance by minimizing latency and processing load.
 The other methods reduced signal noice but also reduced clarity.